leah-handel/Belly-Button-Biodiversity-Dashboard/README.md

 ## Technologies

 * Website: HTML with Bootstrap
-* Data and Interactivity: Javascript with D3
+* Data and Interactivity: Javascript with Plotly

 ## Data Sources